vincenzomaltese/Sales-Marketing-Performance-Dashboard/README.md

     *   **Best for:** Quickly viewing the dashboard's key visuals and insights without installing Power BI.
     *   **Requires:** A PDF reader.
     *   **Steps:**
-        1. Download the `YourReportName.pdf` file from this repository. *(Remember to replace `YourReportName.pdf` with your actual PDF file name)*
+        1. Download the `Sales&Marketing.pdf` file from this repository.
         2. Open the file using any PDF viewer.
     *   **Note:** This is a static export and is not interactive.